 - I’ll do it myself.

-In this case, the pronouns clearly still reflect back to their antecedents Susan and I, respectively.
-However, they have a different relationship than other categories do.
+The reflexive pronouns clearly still reflect back to their antecedents Susan and I. However, they have a different relationship than other categories do.
 They don’t serve as a replacement for the noun, but instead emphasize it.
-So, in the first sentence, the phrase “Susan herself” adds weight to the notion that Susan is the person who presented the award.
+So in the first sentence, the phrase “Susan herself” adds weight to the notion that Susan is the person who presented the award.
 It might imply that her presenting an award is a rarity; perhaps she is someone very important or high-ranking.

 Similarly, the second sentence is one that we all have probably heard and used several times before.
 It emphasizes that the speaker will do the action in question, as opposed to anyone else; it implies that no one else is capable or willing, perhaps, at least in the speaker’s mind.

 Can a reflexive pronoun be used in any other contexts than the ones we’ve just looked at?
-These parts of speech have come to, occasionally, be used in other contexts—but that doesn’t mean it’s grammatically correct.
+These parts of speech are, occasionally, used in other contexts—but that doesn’t mean it’s grammatically correct.
 It all falls under the reflexive pronoun definition.
-Have you ever heard someone, in casual conversation perhaps, say something like:
+Have you ever heard someone say something like:

 - If you could forward the email to myself, that would be great.

-It sounds awkward, but maybe a little bit familiar, right?
+It sounds awkward, but maybe a little familiar, right?
 A turn of phrase like this, though not unheard of, is grammatically incorrect.
-When we define reflexive pronoun, the key to the definition is its intensifying or subject/object relationship to a previous noun.
+When we define reflexive pronoun, the key is its intensifying/emphasizing nature for the subject/object relationship to a previous noun.
 In the above example, myself does not correspond to the subject of the sentence (you) and does not intensify any other instance of a noun in the sentence.
 Nor does it fit under the reflexive and intensive pronoun category.
 Remember this when using common phrases when it comes to the reflexive pronoun definition.

-You’re likely to see sentences structured in this way when inexperienced writers are attempting to make their writing sound more professional, formal, or polished.
-Unfortunately, writing in this style will have the exact opposite effect.
-Just use the words you normally would.
+You’re likely to see reflexive pronouns in this way when inexperienced writers are attempting to make their writing sound more professional, formal, or polished.
+Unfortunately, writing in this style will have the opposite effect and is an incorrect use for reflexive and intensive pronouns.
 So in the case of the sentence above, myself should be replaced by me.

 Questions 1-2: In the sentences below, assume that the blank is a reflexive pronoun and choose one that fits correctly.